-- 1. This strategy sets out how Dacorum Borough Council intends to use its property portfolio to support the priorities identified in its Corporate Plan, and how it plans to improve the performance of its assets.
+- This strategy sets out how Dacorum Borough Council intends to use its property portfolio to support the priorities identified in its Corporate Plan, and how it plans to improve the performance of its assets.
 The strategy also informs and supports the Council's Medium Term Financial Strategy.
-More detailed plans for individual property assets are outlined in the Council's Asset Management Plan.
 The Council's social housing stock is covered separately under the Housing Strategy. - 2.
-The Council holds a substantial property portfolio with an estimated market value of over £123M1.
+The Council holds a substantial property portfolio with an estimated market value of over £128m as at March 20151.
 Its assets include: - Operational assets required to deliver Council services - Community assets supporting community well-being - Garages nearly 8,000 units in total for rent - Investment assets delivering an annual revenue stream for the Council